How to Care for Orchids

 Common Orchids You Will Find

 The most common orchid that can be found is the Moth Orchid or Phalaenopsis.
-If you are a newcomer to orchids this is the one you will probably receive as a gift or buy in the store.
-When these orchids grow wild they are found on trees and in a constantly moist environment.
-They will bloom only once or twice a year, but the blooms should last 3 months before wilting.
+If you are a newcomer to orchids, this is the one you will probably receive as a gift or buy in the store.
+When these orchids grow wild, they are found on trees and in a constantly moist environment.
+They will bloom only once or twice a year, but the blooms should last three months before wilting.
 Mine lasted even longer, so these plants will give you months of enjoyment.